wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 -	Hot deployment capability for the embedded MI.
 -   Capability to configure the embedded Micro Integrator via the tool.
 -   Capability to Run and Debug synapse configurations with MI 1.2.0.
--   View deployed services using the **Runtime Services** view.
+-   Capability to view deployed services using the **Runtime Services** view.
--   View and monitor deployed artifacts using the embedded WSO2 EI Monitoring Dashboard.
+-   Capability to view and monitor deployed artifacts using the **embedded** WSO2 EI Monitoring Dashboard.

 Improvements to the [Synapse Unit testing framework](../../develop/creating-unit-test-suite):

--   Detailed analysis of unit test failures.
+-   Capability to run detailed analysis of unit test failures.
 -   Capability to test synapse template.
 -   Capability to use HTTP status code and HTTP version assertion.
 -   Capability use JSON and text payload assertion for sequence testing.